Question: What is Eco Agriculture and can birds help to service man?

-Man made boxes were built and placed in various locations in agricultural fields across the country.
+Investigators built man-made boxes and placed them in various locations in agricultural fields across the country.
 Both the kestrels and the barn owl eventually, sometimes with human help, adapted themselves to the new housing.
 Pesticides were band.
 The barn owls and the kestrels multiplied and delivered the expected results.
-The fields were nearly cleared from rodents and other pests.
+The birds nearly cleared the fields of rodents and other pests.

-The video below contains selected segments from a recording of a barn owl family, captured by an online camera placed in a man-made nest box that was occupied by the barn owls.
+The video below contains selected segments from a recording of a barn owl family.
+An online camera captured the video.
+The researchers placed the camera in a man-made nest box that was occupied by the barn owls.
 This is one of many man made nest boxes that were placed in various agricultural farms across the country.

 Selected segments from an online recording of a family of barn owls.
 Video courtesy of Professor Yossi Leshem, from ‘Buma the Barn Owl, The Farmer’s Friend’

-The success of the barn owl project together with the fact that birds, in the search for food, know no artificial boundaries, have triggered the authorities to initiate cooperation on this issue with the Jordanian farmers across the border for the benefit of both sides.
+The success of the barn owl project together with the fact that birds, in the search for food, know no artificial boundaries, have triggered the authorities to initiate cooperation on this issue.
+Together with the Jordanian farmers across the border farmers are investigating the promotion of birds in the service of man for the benefit of both sides.
 Indeed this cooperation turned out to be a great success and has opened a door for other avenues of collaboration.

-The video below contains selected segments of a larger video that was produced by the Society for the Protection of Nature in Israel (SPNI).
-The video gives a touch of how man can harness nature and utilize it also for collaboration of knowledge and international cooperation.
+The video below contains selected segments of a larger video that the Society for the Protection of Nature in Israel (SPNI) produced.
+The video shows how man can harness nature and utilize it also for collaboration of knowledge and international cooperation.

 Selected segments of video produced by SPNI about use of kestrels and barn owls in agriculture